crawl/crawl/crawl-ref/docs/crawl_manual.rst

 regardless of their actual inventory letter.
 For example, if an item's inscription contains "@w9", you can type 'w9' in order to wield it.
 Instead of the 9, any other digit works as well.
-And instead of 'w'ield, any other command used for handling items can be used: 'r'ead, 'q'uaff, e'v'oke, 'f'ire, etc.
-Using "@*9" will make any action command followed by '9' use this item.
+And instead of 'w'ield, any other command used for handling items can be used: 'e'at, 'r'ead, 'q'uaff, e'v'oke, 'f'ire, etc. Using "@*9" will make any action command followed by '9' use this item.

 Safety inscriptions
 ========================================